 I know that this is the big question we all want answered: how do you use black seed oil to make hair healthier and luscious?

-Leave it on for at least 20 minutes (better 30 mins if you can), then wash it out and style it as normal.
+2. Leave it on for at least 20 minutes (up to 30 minutes), then wash it out and style it as normal.

 Can I leave black seed oil in my hair?